Donate Today!

 A BILL

-To ensure confidential access to sensitive health care services, including reproductive, sexual, and mental health services and substance abuse services, for all people, including young people
+To ensure confidentiality of sensitive health care services, including reproductive, sexual, and mental health services and substance abuse services, for all people, including young people.

 SECTION 1.
 SHORT TITLE.